Breaking News: we have seen community spread in the US, at least

 There is also the fact that there is no treatment or vaccine for 2019-nCoV.

-And no, your doctor won’t be able to routinely test you for 2019-nCoV.
-Testing can be done for those who are high risk, but it involves sending the specimens to a lab at CDC.
+And no, your doctor won’t be able to routinely test you for SARS-CoV-2.
+Testing can be done for those who are high risk, but it still involves sending the specimens to a lab at your local or state health department or the CDC.

 That shouldn’t put you into panic mode though…

 “Two cases of 2019-nCoV have been reported in the United States.
 Both patients had recently returned from Wuhan, China.
 More cases are likely to be identified in the coming days, including more cases in the United States.”COVID-19 Frequently Asked Questions

 Wuhan, China an area where there is a COVID-19 outbreak or have had close contract with someone who traveled to an area with a lot of cases while they were sick, then you likely aren’t at much risk to get sick with this virus.

 “For the general American public, who are unlikely to be exposed to this virus at this time, the immediate health risk from COVID-19 is considered low.”Coronavirus Disease 2019 (COVID-19) Situation Summary

 It is certainly not something to ignore though.

 Since first being detected in Wuhan, China on December 29, 2019, cases have spread to